Important Notice for Non EEA Nurses on Clinical Adaptation Placements

 This group of non-EEA nationals is now facilitated under the Department of Justice and Equality Atypical Working Scheme.

 This Scheme provides a streamlined mechanism to deal with atypical employment where the nature of the work is not governed by the Employment Permits Acts or by administrative procedures under the Employment Permits Acts.
-In essence, the Department of Justice and Equality will grant permission to work in the State in certain circumstances, provided the employment is not in respect of an occupation on the Ineligible Categories of Employment List.
+In essence, the Department of Justice and Equality will grant permission to work in the State in certain circumstances, provided the employment is not in respect of an occupation on the Ineligible List of Occupations for Employment Permits.

 Non-EEA nurses who successfully complete their clinical adaptation placement and receive their certificate of registration from the Nursing and Midwifery Board of Ireland will be eligible to apply for an employment permit, subject to the criteria applying to the particular Scheme, and where successful will be granted an employment permit during the period of immigration permission provided for by the Atypical Working Scheme.
-In order to assist in the efficient processing of such employment permit applications, it may be beneficial to include a copy of the Atypical Letter issued by the Department of Justice and Equality with the application.
+In order to assist in the efficient processing of such employment permit applications, the applicant must include a copy of the Atypical Working Scheme letter of approval issued by the Department of Justice and Equality with the application.

 The immigration permission granted under the Atypical Working Scheme will cover a single 6 month period from date of entry to the State to allow for completion of the Clinical Adaptation process, registration with the Nursing and Midwifery Board of Ireland and the acquisition of an employment permit from the Department of Business, Enterprise and Innovation.
 If you successfully complete the Clinical Adaptation process and receive your Registration Certificate, you should apply for an employment permit from the Department of Business, Enterprise and Innovation within this timeframe.